Parfet/PAR-Backend-Consumer/docs/party.md

 ```
 Status 400
 {
-    message: "User not found"
+    message: User not found
 }
 {
-    message: "Party not found"
+    message: Party not found
 }
 {
-    message: "Passcode incorrect"
+    message: Passcode incorrect
 }
 {
-    message: "You already request to join this party"
+    message: You already request to join this party
 }
 Status 500
 {
-    "message": "Cannot join party"
+    message: Cannot join party
 }
 ```